 People with an endomorph body type tend to have a slower metabolism, which makes it easier to gain weight and more challenging to lose weight.
 Exercise, especially cardiovascular exercise, is an important part in helping endomorphs burn more calories, increase metabolism, and lose weight.
 This means cardio is a key part of the endomorph workout plan.

-Cardio is the main focus for this body type.
-Endomorphs need to incorporate almost daily cardio into their lifestyle and make it a permanent part of their lifestyle.
-So it’s super important you find a cardio workout you love and have fun doing, since you need to incorporate it into your lifestyle not only to achieve the health, fitness, or body you want, but also to maintain it.
+So it’s important that you do a cardio workout you love and have fun doing.
+Cardio not only helps you to achieve the health, fitness, and body goals you want, but also to maintain it.

-Below are tips for choosing an exercise activity that you’ll find comfortable, but is sufficiently intense to stimulate fat burning and weight loss.
+Below are tips for choosing an exercise activity that you’ll find comfortable and will enjoy, but is sufficiently intense to stimulate fat burning and weight loss.

 Another factor to consider is how much impact an exercise has:

 - Joint problems, previous injury, muscle imbalances and higher body weight increase the pressure on joints and bones during high-impact exercise, increasing the risk of injury.

 - The more you weigh; the more force your body has to absorb.

 - Body fat, bone and muscle mass all contribute to overall weight.

 High-impact exercise is absolutely fine for endomorphs, but will be challenging if you have been sedentary or overweight.
 High-impact exercise (e.g. running) requires greater levels of fitness and strength to lift yourself off the ground, withstand the bigger impact and avoid injury.
 The more you weigh or the more out of shape you are, the tougher it gets.
 That means it’s harder to exercise long enough (i.e. more than 20 minutes) to burn a significant amount of calories and that your risk of injury is greater.